Morgana Robinson

-Morgana Robinson (born 7 May 1982) is an Australian-born English impressionist, comedian, writer and actress, who is best known for her comedy sketch programme The Morgana Show, Morgana Robinson's The Agency, appearances on The TNT Show, House of Fools and Very Important People.
+Morgana Robinson is an Australian-born British comedian, impressionist, writer and actress.
+She has appeared in her comedy sketch programme The Morgana Show, Morgana Robinson's The Agency, House of Fools and Very Important People.

 Early life

-Robinson was born in Shepparton, Victoria, in Australia.
-Her family moved to England when she was three.
-She was educated at Benenden School in Kent.
+Robinson was born in Shepparton, Victoria, in Australia to parents working as a nurse and a paramedic.
+Her family moved to the United Kingdom when she was three.
+She was primarily raised by her mother and spent much of her childhood sofa surfing.
+She attended Benenden School in Kent.
+Her father was adopted, and her schooling at Benenden was paid for by her father's biological parents after he reconnected with them during her childhood.
+She studied sculpture at City and Guilds in London, earning a 2:2.

 On her father's side, Robinson has four elder half-siblings, one of whom is Brody Dalle (born Bree Joanna Alice Robinson) of the punk rock band the Distillers and alternative rock band Spinnerette.
 They first met as adults, backstage at one of Dalle's 2004 concerts at the Brixton Academy.

 Television career

+Robinson got her start in television at age 25, after showing a homemade showreel to comedy agent John Noel while working as a waitress.

-Robinson's television debut came in 2007, as she played an Eastern European internet bride in BBC One's comedy The Green Green Grass.
+Robinson's television debut came in 2007, as she played an eastern European internet bride in BBC One's comedy The Green Green Grass.
 She then starred in the TV pilot Eight Steps to Enlightenment and a Nervous Breakdown, an improvised mockumentary, playing Rachel, a self-obsessed glamour model, trying to rid herself of cellulite.
 In 2009, she appeared as Anna in the BBC One comedy My Family in the episode "It's Training Men".

-In 2009, she appeared in a running sketch segment (Gilbert's Special Report) in The TNT Show as Gilbert, a teenage 'special needs' boy who interviews celebrities, alongside his disabled crew members.
+In 2009, she appeared in a running sketch segment, Gilbert's Special Report, in The TNT Show as Gilbert, a teenage boy who interviews celebrities, alongside his disabled crew members.